mnorelli/express/readme.md

   { name: "Taqueria Cancun" }
 ]
 ```
-Now we can render that data when the client sends a GET request a that specified endpoint.
+Now we can render that data when the client sends a GET request to that specified endpoint.

 ```js
 // taquerias api index route